 1. Protein Sample Preparation: The PSR accepts cell pellets, tissue and biological fluids for proteomic analysis, offering all the protein extraction services to properly prepare samples for downstream analysis.
 This includes:

-- Western Blotting: The PSR will perform a standard western blot experiment as long as the researcher can provide or suggest an appropriate antibody.
-The PSR also performs 2D western blots.
+- Western Blotting: The PSR will perform a standard or 2D western blot experiment as long as the researcher can provide or suggest an appropriate antibody.

 3. Protein Identification: The PSR provides identification(s) for protein or a mixture of proteins in either solution or gel phase using a bottom-up approach.
 Protein in solution or in gel can be digested and the peptides analyzed by capillary LC-MS/MS. Peptide fragments generated by tandem MS are searched on MASCOT to internally sequence the protein.
 This method produces numerous sequences from low fmole of material and enables us to identify hundreds, even thousands, of proteins in a single run.
 Protein Identification includes these steps:

 Enzyme Digestions: Protease digestion breaks large proteins into small peptides that are more amenable to mass spectrometry analysis.
 Trypsin predominantly cleaves peptide chains at the carboxyl side of the amino acids lysine or arginine, generating positively charged peptides that fragment well by CID.
 Thus, trypsin is the most common enzyme used for proteomics; however, chymotrypsin, Arg-C, Lys-C and many other enzymes can be used as needed.